Parents’ Guide to Title I Programs in Addison Central School District

 Celebrate your student’s progress: Acknowledge your child’s progress when new skills are learned and goals are met.

 Teacher Qualifications: The Every Student Succeeds Act requires schools that receive Title 1 money to notify parents that they can ask for and receive specific information about a teacher's qualifications.
-As a parent of Salisbury Community School, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
+As a parent, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
 Specifically, you have the right to ask for the following information about each of your child's classroom teachers:

 - If the teacher has met state licensing requirements for the grade level and subjects in which the teacher is providing instruction;